This medical mistake could help you take charge of your health

 Posted by Andrea Nakayama

 Last year, I attended the Grand Rounds presented through the Cleveland Clinic, where Dr. Dale Bredesen spoke about the reversal of cognitive decline associated with Alzheimer’s disease.

 Even if you’re not interested in dementia or other mental health concerns, and they haven’t yet impacted your life or those of your family members, read on.
 The messages here apply to you no matter what…

-There was something poignant that the good doctor said which speaks directly to those of us who are interested in taking charge of our own health, even (or maybe especially!) if we are contending with difficult-to-treat conditions.
+There was something poignant that the good doctor said which speaks directly to those of us who Helping Alzheimer’s Patients with Cognitive Decline: Plugging the Metaphorical Holes in the Roofare interested in taking charge of our own health, even (or maybe especially!) if we are contending with difficult-to-treat conditions.

 Dr. Bredesen spoke about the mistake the medical community has made with regards to Alzheimer’s treatments.